liamtabrams/LIRecommend/README.md

 -**LIRecommend_ModelEvaluation.ipynb** is where I did model evaluation for a large handful of different architectures and witnessed how they compared to each other in terms of accuracy with three different feature engineering approaches.
 The results of those experiments are shown in tables in discussion/model_leaderboard.md

 -**pre-trained_models** is an, I feel, aptly-named folder for, well, pretrained models, ones that I decide to checkin because they are options for pre-loaded models in the deployed app or due to some other reason.
-I will try to avoid checking things in just because I feel like it and I will also make an effort to trim the fat, clean up presentation, remove unnecessary or unused code wherever warranted in this repo.
+I will try to avoid checking things in just because I feel like it and I will also make an effort to trim the fat of this repo by removing unnecessary or unused code wherever warranted, and to in general clean up the presentation and organization of this repo.

 ## The Vision and Overview